Property Settlement After Separation

 - An evaluation or assessment of the various financial and non-financial contributions that each party has made in the relationship, from the date of cohabitation to now.
 This achieves a “contributions based” division of assets, on a percentage entitlement basis out of, in total terms, 100%

 - An assessment of the various “economic factors” under Section 75(2) of the Family Law Act being a consideration of what is sometimes called your “future needs.”
-This allows the Court to then adjust the percentage entitlements of either party (at Step 2) either upwards or downwards depending on the weight given to each of the Section 75(2) factors
+This allows the court to then adjust the percentage entitlements of either party (at Step 2) either upwards or downwards depending on the weight given to each of the Section 75(2) factors

 There is a time limit in which to make applications for property adjustment.
 Any application for property adjustment must be brought within two years of the relationship terminating for De Facto couples and one year from the date your Divorce is finalised for couples who were married.
+We advise our clients to be proactive and come up with property settlement without delays.

-If a claim is not brought within the time limit then it is necessary for the Court’s leave (or permission) to be sought before proceedings can be instituted.
+If a claim is not brought within the time limit then it is necessary for the court’s leave (or permission) to be sought before proceedings can be instituted.
 Leave is not granted automatically and may be refused.